Impact

 Risk and Exploitability

-The lead‑time to exploit this flaw requires the attacker to be able to submit or edit content via the MediaPress interface, which typically means having write or administrative privileges on the site.
-The probability of exploitation is very low (EPSS < 1 %) and the vulnerability is not listed in CISA’s KEV catalog, indicating no known active exploits.
+The likely attack vector is that an attacker must be able to submit or edit content via the MediaPress interface, which typically requires write or administrative privileges on the site.
+Based on the description, it is inferred that the attacker would embed malicious JavaScript in stored content that is later presented to other site users.
+The probability of exploitation is very low (EPSS < 1%) and the vulnerability is not listed in CISA’s KEV catalog, indicating no known active exploits.
 Nevertheless, because the flaw permits arbitrary script execution in a user’s browser, it poses a significant confidentiality and integrity risk for any site user.
 Organizations should treat this as a medium‑to‑high risk until a patch is applied.

 OpenCVE Enrichment